ioannisa/SecuredAndroidPersistence/README.md

 #### Securely utilizing DataStore Preferences with Property-Delegation

-To utilize delegation you can make use of the `dataStoreDelegate` function.
-Behind the scenes in the delegated approach the library uses the `putDirect`, `getDirect` and `deleteDiret` functions in order to provide a seamless approach without need to launch coroutines.
+To utilize delegation, use the `dataStoreDelegate` function.
+The library uses `putDirect`, `getDirect`, and `deleteDirect` functions internally to provide a seamless approach without needing coroutines.

 ```kotlin
 // Encrypt and save a data store preference - the name of the variable becomes the key